James-Fleming12/EvidentialHDC/docs/robust_iterations.md

-**corrsc** (corruption-manifold multi-positive SupCon), **corrfree_corrsc** (free corr head + corrupted-manifold supervision), **hdc** (HDC-aware soft-prototype CE), and the eval-only **concat_diag** (do the FROZEN robust + plain DGLSS++ features combine in one HDC decoder — the teacher-premise falsification).
+**corrsc** (corruption-manifold multi-positive SupCon), **corrfree_corrsc** (free corr head + corrupted-manifold supervision), **hdc** (HDC-aware soft-prototype CE), and the eval-only **concat_diag** (do the FROZEN robust + plain DGLSS++ features combine in one HDC decoder, the teacher-premise falsification).
 The harness bugs from the sweep's own run (unaligned dual extraction, key mismatch) were fixed and re-run.

 **Aggregates (ref -> variant; fog / crosstalk oracle):**